 We have been developing some fundamental technologies for space robotics for many years and have made contributions in design, control, dynamics, modeling and real-time implementation of various space robotics systems.

 We have developed a novel concept of mobile robot called Gyrover which is a single-wheel, gyroscopically stabilized robot, based on the principle of gyroscopic precession, as exhibited in stability of a rolling wheel.

 Treebot is a tree-climbing robot that has high maneuverability on an irregular tree environment.
 It is able to reach many places on trees including branches that surpasses the state of the art tree climbing robots.
 Treebot can maneuver on a complex tree environment, but only five actuators are used in the mechanism.
 As a result, Treebot can keep in compact size and lightweight.

-The omni-directional kart, named “OK-1”, is a hybrid electric vehicle with technology of omni-directional steering, which is designed and developed in the Advanced Robotics Laboratory.
+The omni-directional kart, named “OK-1”, is a hybrid electric vehicle with technology of omni-directional steering, which is designed and developed in the Advance Robotics Lab.
 It is omni-directional, because it can make crab-like parallel translation and tornado-like rotation.
 Hence, parking becomes an easy manipulation for even a freshman of driving.